Hello World, Part 1: Fugue Quick Setup¶

 ls, you should now see a file called

-fugue.yaml file maintains the settings for the Fugue initialization
+fugue.yaml file maintains the settings for Fugue and guides the

 fugue.yaml and how to customize